 Recently, a new combination of platin and taxane improved outcome in patients with metastatic disease.
-In addition, usage of trastuzumab demonstrated its efficacy in first line of metastatic GC with HER2 overexpressing tumour[4].
-Such HER2 overexpressing tumour represents around 20% of GCs[5].
-German cooperative group developed a taxane based chemotherapy protocol called FLOT which was tested in perioperative setting.
-Such therapy gave better response rates than platin based chemotherapies and improved relapse free survival[6,7].
-In France, an alternative protocol called TeFOX using 5-FU in a 46 h continuous infusion at the dose of 2400 mg/m2, instead of 24 h continuous infusion at the dose of 2600 mg/m2 in FLOT regimen, was developed in metastatic disease.
-TeFOX is safe and give impressive response rates in first line metastatic disease[8].
-This regimen in a retrospective study gave disease control rate of 87.6%, respectively.
-Median PFS and OS observed in this study were 9.7 mo and 14.3 mo respectively.
-In addition, 40% of metastatic patients could have secondary resection.
-The toxic of the TeFOX regimen is modest with less haematological toxicity than observed with the FLOT regimen[8].
+In addition, usage of trastuzumab demonstrated its efficacy as a first line treatment of metastatic GC with HER2-overexpressing tumour[4].
+Such HER2-overexpressing tumours represents around 20% of GCs[5].
+A German cooperative group developed a taxane-based chemotherapy protocol called FLOT, which was tested in perioperative setting.
+Such therapy gave better response rates than platin-based chemotherapies and improved relapse-free survival[6,7].
+In France, an alternative protocol called TeFOX using 5-FU in a 46 h continuous infusion at the dose of 2400 mg/m2, instead of 24 h continuous infusion at the dose of 2600 mg/m2 as in the FLOT regimen, was developed for metastatic disease.
+TeFOX is safe and gave impressive response rates in first line metastatic disease[8].
+In a retrospective study, this regimen resulted in a disease control rate of 87.6%.
+Median progression-free survival (PFS) and overall survival (OS) observed in this study were 9.7 mo and 14.3 mo, respectively.
+In addition, 40% of metastatic patients underwent secondary resection.
+The toxicity of the TeFOX regimen is modest with less haematological toxicity than observed with the FLOT regimen[8].

-Based on these results, neoadjuvant therapy of GC was modified in our centre and patients received TeFOX or TeFOX with trastuzumab if they had a HER2 overexpressing tumour.
+Based on these results, neoadjuvant therapy of GC was modified in our centre, and patients received TeFOX or TeFOX with trastuzumab if they had a HER2-overexpressing tumour.
 Our objective is to describe the safety and the efficacy of this protocol.

 MATERIALS AND METHODS